DecodedCo/code-half-day/README.md

 # Code_in a half day

-Boilerplate for the code experience
+Boilerplate for the code half-day experience